About POW

 Northside Neighborhood of Kalamazoo

-The branch is located in the Douglass Community Center and is proud to be a Northside neighborhood library.
+The branch is located at 308 W. North Street and is proud to be a Northside neighborhood library.
 KPL staff have been serving the area since 1968.

 Children’s Area and Teen Space